-- Violence, course language, or failure to work with others under the class rules will result in expulsion from the programme with out refund.
+- Violence, coarse language, or failure to work with others under the class rules as set out in the code of conduct will result in expulsion from the program without refund.

 Guelph residents can apply for funding to supply a support worker to assist your child.
-Visit CMHA Waterloo Wellington Dufferin Kids in Camp programme at http://www.cmhawwd.ca/skic
+Visit CMHA Waterloo Wellington Dufferin Kids in Camp program at http://www.cmhawwd.ca/skic